Music (MUSI)

 MUSI 191 Instrumental Ensemble 1

 One-year activity courses.
 Both semesters must be taken to receive credit.
-St. Davids Orchestra Society, Eastern Winds, Eastern Jazz Ensemble, Jazz Combo, MIDI Ensemble, Percussion Ensemble, Flute Ensemble, and Eastern Strings are comprised of players interested in repertoire of various performing forces.
+Marching Band/Drumline, Eastern Winds, Eastern Jazz Ensemble, Jazz Combo, MIDI Ensemble, Percussion Ensemble, Flute Ensemble, Eastern Strings, and St. David's Orchestra society are comprised of players interested in repertoire of various performing forces.
 The ensembles perform on and off campus.
 All ensembles are open to all students by audition.
 Membership is required for both semesters.

 MUSI 192 Instrumental Ensemble 1

 One-year activity courses.
 Both semesters must be taken to receive credit.
-St. Davids Orchestra Society, Eastern Winds, Eastern Jazz Ensemble, Jazz Combo, MIDI Ensemble, Percussion Ensemble, Flute Ensemble, and Eastern Strings are comprised of players interested in repertoire of various performing forces.
+Marching Band/Drumline, Eastern Winds, Eastern Jazz Ensemble, Jazz Combo, MIDI Ensemble, Percussion Ensemble, Flute Ensemble, Eastern Strings, and St. David's Orchestra society are comprised of players interested in repertoire of various performing forces.
 The ensembles perform on and off campus.
 All ensembles are open to all students by audition.
 Membership is required for both semesters.

 MUSI 195 Private Lessons 1-3